apache/spark/python/docs/source/user_guide/ps_options.rst

 compute.default_index_type      'sequence'     This sets the default index type: sequence,
                                                distributed and distributed-sequence.
 compute.ordered_head            False          'compute.ordered_head' sets whether or not to operate
                                                head with natural ordering.
-Koalas does not guarantee the row ordering so `head` could return some rows from distributed partitions.
+Pandas on Spark does not guarantee the row ordering so `head` could return some rows from distributed partitions.
 If
-                                               'compute.ordered_head' is set to True, Koalas
-                                               performs natural ordering beforehand, but it will cause a performance overhead. plotting.max_rows               1000           'plotting.max_rows' sets the visual limit on top-n-
+                                               'compute.ordered_head' is set to True, pandas on Spark performs natural ordering beforehand, but it will cause a performance overhead. plotting.max_rows               1000           'plotting.max_rows' sets the visual limit on top-n-